danielkertesz87/danielkertesz87/README.md

-- 👋 Hi, I’m Dániel Kertész, BI Analyst
+- 👋 Hi, I’m Dániel Kertész, welcome to my Work-In-Progress BI & Data Analytics Portfolio
-- 👀 I’m interested in extracting data from databases, and transforming it into actionable insights to support data-driven decisions.
-- 🌱 I’m currently learning Python programming and linear algebra to widen my data analytics toolkit and master more complex data science methods.
-- 💞️ I’m looking to collaborate on data analytics projects, dashboards, and any initiatives that require extracting valuable insights from data.
+- 👀 As a data-driven BI Analyst, I’m passionate about turning raw data into interactive stories that spark insight and action.
+This portfolio highlights some of the personal and hobby projects I've built to sharpen my skills and explore data I'm genuinely curious about.

+ #### 🚀 What You'll Find Here:

+- 📈 **Interactive dashboards built in Power BI**, exploring topics I find interesting.
+- 🧠 **End-to-end workflows**: each project includes data sourcing, transformation (often in Power Query or Python), and visual storytelling.
+- 💡 **Demonstration of Python Pandas**:  leveraging the potentials of Pandas to manipulate and transform data, showcasing its powerful capabilities, while also creating a small interactive dashboard to visualize the insights.

-- 📫 How to reach me: email: kertesz.daniel0303@gmail.com, LinkedIn: www.linkedin.com/in/daniel-kertész-32b3039a
+- 📫 How to reach me: E-mail: kertesz.daniel0303@gmail.com, LinkedIn: www.linkedin.com/in/daniel-kertész-32b3039a
-- 🎮 Hobbies: I like sports and music (especially live concerts).
-I'm an aviation fanatic (just from the ground 😀), and a hobby modeller.
-I've found a lot of similarities between building a plastic model and creating a dashboard 🙂

 <!---
 danielkertesz87/danielkertesz87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.